Proposed Pickleball Courts at Smith Sports Complex

 Santa Rita Park

 Santa Rita Park is a heavily used park space within the City of Durango parks system.
-From May through November 2021, site construction will be occurring to replace park amenities that were displaced by development of the Santa Rita Water Reclamation Facility (SRWRF) including a lighted basketball court, two lighted sand volleyball courts and a large picnic pavilion.
-Access to the Santa Rita Park playing field, playground and river will remain open during construction.
+2021 construction has replaced park amenities that were displaced by development of the Santa Rita Water Reclamation Facility (SRWRF), which include a lighted basketball court, two lighted sand volleyball courts and a large picnic pavilion.
+The project will finish this spring with minor landscape

 Click on image to enlarge